Connect Your Dialpad Account

 To record a call, click Record on your active call screen.

 After your call ends, your recording will be displayed immediately for you to playback.

 You'll find it in Dialpad under Inbox > Recordings or in Salesforce under the Task associated with your call.

-Dialpad Tip: If your Dialpad Administrator enabled automatic recording on your shared lines (Main Line, Department, Call Queues), you'll find your recordings in Dialpad rather than Salesforce.
+Dialpad Tip: If your Dialpad Administrator enabled automatic recording on your shared lines (Main Line, Department, Call Queues), you'll find a recording link automatically saved in Salesforce as well as Dialpad.